 Mastaba in Abu Dhabi

 Christo’s first permanent large-scale work, The Mastaba, would have been the world’s largest sculpture and installed 160km south of the city of Abu Dhabi.
-Planning of this enormous installation begins in 1977.
+The planning of this enormous installation begins in 1977.
 It was originally conceived as a sculpture for the desert in Abu Dhabi.
-Christo and his wife and long-term partner Jeanne-Claude drew inspiration from ancient Egypt and planned to use 410.000 multi-colored barrels to form a mosaic of bright colors, echoing Islamic architecture.
+Christo and his wife and long-term partner Jeanne-Claude drew inspiration from ancient Egypt.
+They planned to use 410.000 multi-colored barrels to form a mosaic of bright colors, echoing Islamic architecture.

 Its shape and name are based on the ancient Egyptian tomb known as the Mastaba – a rectangular-based, trimmed variation of a pyramid.
 As a sculpture, the Mastaba is monumental.
 Its shape would have been familiar to the people of the region, yet creating a massive work, larger than any pyramid.

 Christo planned to take about 30 months of construction work to create the 150m high, 225m, and 300m wide sculpture.
 The top of The Mastaba would have been a horizontal surface 127m wide and 225m deep.
 Through a long planning period, it would have been possible to raise the entire structure on rails to its final position in about 3 to 4 days.
 The estimated cost was 340.000.000US$.